-earned by workers supported by the industry around the country.

-= \$1 billion

-Total jobs and wages includes the jobs and wages supported at thousands of companies relying on the industry, such as caterers, dry cleaners, lumber suppliers, and digital equipment suppliers, as well as other industry related jobs, such as in consumer products, video retailing, and theme parks.

-higher salary than the national average for production jobs
+DIRECT WAGES \$102B earned by workers supported by the industry around the country. = \$1 billion Total jobs and wages includes the jobs and wages supported at thousands of companies relying on the industry, such as caterers, dry cleaners, lumber suppliers, and digital equipment suppliers, as well as other industry related jobs, such as in consumer products, video retailing, and theme parks.
+64% higher salary than the national average for direct jobs overall higher salary than the national average for production jobs